[Mod 10] Lia Knowles’s GWF Destroyer DPS for PVE build.

 • From then on, rinse and repeat.
 Try not to waste time on marking/using dailies while unstoppable, they can be used after.
 Every second counts!

 • As far as dailies go, as the current content of the game is extremely easy and mobs die fast, I’d refrain from using anything but Slam (unless like I explained above, you’re interested in pulling mobs by yourself, in which Avalanche of Steel will be better suited) just before going into combat, any unnecessary casting/channeling time will contribute to negative DPS.
+Even though Slam pulls quite a bit of aggro, it’ll decrease incoming damage by a little bit, with correct footwork you should be able to maneuver between the mobs and stay alive.

 • Crescendo is also best when all the above is activated (aka; buffs).
 Try to use Hidden Daggers before every major strike, such as Crescendo and IBS.
 Crescendo is best used when your Determination bar is either half-full or empty, so that by the final strike the Determination bar will be full and you’ll get 25% off of Wrathful Determination, doing massive damage as you go.
 Always eye your buff bar to see if Destroyer’s Purpose, Destroyer and Staying Power are all fully stacked while the boss is marked before pulling Crescendo in order to maximize your damage.